Wilhelm Batz: Early life and career

 Batz was born on 21 May 1916 in Bamberg, in the Kingdom of Bavaria.
 He was the son of a Beamter, a civil servant.
 Batz grew up between the world wars, with the Red Baron as his ideal of a fighter pilot.
 After Batz graduated with his Abitur (university-preparatory high school diploma), he volunteered for four years military service in the Luftwaffe on 1 November 1935.
 After he completed his basic training at Neubiberg, he was posted to the flight school at Kaufbeuren Airfield on 1 February 1936.
 Following flight training, he became a flight instructor with Fliegerausbildungs-Regiment 23 (23rd Aviators Training Regiment).
 (Note: Flight training in the Luftwaffe progressed through the levels A1, A2 and B1, B2, referred to as A/B flight training.
 A training included theoretical and practical training in aerobatics, navigation, long-distance flights and dead-stick landings.
 The B courses included high-altitude flights, instrument flights, night landings and training to handle the aircraft in difficult situations.)
-In November 1939, Batz was posted to at Jüterbog-Damm and later to Reinsdorf Airfield.
-(Note: Jüterbog-Damm referred to the Luftwaffe airfield in Jüterbog.)
+In November 1939, Batz was posted to at Jüterbog-Damm Airfield in Jüterbog and later to Reinsdorf Airfield.

 In June 1940, Batz returned to Fliegerausbildungs-Regiment 23 in Kaufbeuren.
 He then attended an officers training course at the Luftkriegsschule 2 in Berlin–Gatow.
 On 1 November 1940, Batz was promoted to Leutnant (second lieutenant).
 He continued to serve as a flight instructor, logging more than 5,000 flying hours, until 31 October 1942.
 On 1 November, Batz was posted to the Jagdfliegerschule (fighter pilot school) in Bad Aibling.
 On 20 December, Batz moved on to 2.
-Staffel (2nd squadron) of Ergänzungs-Jagdgruppe Ost (Supplementary Fighter Group, East) which was based at Saint-Jean-d'Angély in France.
+Staffel (2nd squadron) of Ergänzungs-Jagdgruppe Ost (EJGr Ost—Supplementary Fighter Group, East) which was based at Saint-Jean-d'Angély in France.
+EJGr Ost main purpose was to provide specialized training for new fighter pilots destined for the Eastern Front.
+Training was provided by experienced Eastern Front veterans, who were rotated in and out of this unit.
+Batz was assigned to group of six trainee pilots which included Franz Schall and Walter Wolfrum.
+Their fighter pilot instructor was Oberfeldwebel Karl Steffen, a combat veteran credited with 44 aerial victories.